kollerlukas/safe-explorer/README.md

 This repo was originally a fork from https://github.com/AgrawalAmey/safe-explorer.
 I have re-implemented most of the DDPG, Safety Layer, and domains, therefore I have detached the fork.
 Some parts of the code are still reminiscent of the original fork.

-The DDPG implementation is based on this implementation: [Deep Deterministic Policy Gradients Explained](https://towardsdatascience.com/deep-deterministic-policy-gradients-explained-2d94655a9b7b).
+The *Deep Determinitic Policy Gradient* (DDPG) [2] implementation is based on this implementation: [Deep Deterministic Policy Gradients Explained](https://towardsdatascience.com/deep-deterministic-policy-gradients-explained-2d94655a9b7b).